FCI Recruitment 2025 : Guide to Apply Online, Notification for 33566 Vacancies

 • Quadratic Equations: Solving equations of the second degree.

-• Data Sufficiency: Assessing if provided data is adequate to solve a problem.
+• Data Sufficiency: Assessing if the provided data is adequate to solve a problem.

 • Miscellaneous Arithmetic Problems: Topics like Profit and Loss, Time and Work, Speed and Distance, etc.